Noise Levels in Near Westside, Syracuse, NY | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,709 Near Westside residents, or 60.0%, live above that level.
 By land area, 55.1% of Near Westside is above 55 dBA.

 Average noise levels for Near Westside residents, grouped by direction from the center of Near Westside.
-Southern Near Westside carries the highest population-weighted average; Western Near Westside carries the lowest.
-Just 56% of residents in Western Near Westside live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in Southern Near Westside.
+The highest population-weighted average is in northeastern Near Westside; the lowest is in southwestern Near Westside, where just 46% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Central Near Westside